UnityHPC/unity-web-portal/CONTRIBUTING.md

 This code base is currently using PHP version 7.4.
 All files are required to be linted with PSR-12 standard.
 This repository will automatically check PRs for linting compliance.

+Whenever frontend JS limits the possible values of a user input, PHP must do the same!
+There's nothing stopping a user from making custom HTTP POST requests.
+This can be done in `webroot/panel/*.php` while parsing headers, or preferrably in `resources/lib/*.php`.
+For example, both frontend JS and in the `UnityUser` class make sure that a login shell contains only ASCII characters.

 ## Development Environment

 ### Setting up your Environment